NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Login.md

 ### Obtaining a Token

-After successful authentication, users can [download a GDC Token](../../Commons/Authentication.md#gdc-authentication-token) from GDC Data Submission Portal.
+After successful authentication, users can [download a GDC Token](../../Commons/Authentication.md#gdc-authentication-token) from the GDC Data Submission Portal.